ArduPilot/ardupilot_wiki/antennatracker/source/docs/loading-the-firmware.rst

 Loading the Firmware
 ====================

+Before loading Firmware, you need to choose which :ref:`autopilot hardware <common-autopilots>` to use.
+All supported autopilots are suitable for use with AntennaTracker.
 The antenna tracker firmware can be loaded from the Mission Planner's **Initial Setup \| Install Firmware** very :ref:`much like Copter. <planner:common-loading-firmware-onto-pixhawk>`